Tommtrain/Tommtrain/README.md

-## 👋 Hello!
+👋 Hello!

-⚙️ I loveeee computer science, math and electronics!
+⚙️ I love computer science, math, and electronics!

-🧱 I usually try to make some small projects on my own or with friends to understand better these amazing domains :)
+🧱 I often work on small projects, either on my own or with friends, to better understand these amazing fields :)